dovecot/documentation/source/configuration_manual/namespace/index.rst

     ..
   )

-Now if you want to set the namespace location from the Namespaces table, use something like:
+Now if you want to set the namespace's :dovecot_core:ref:`mail_path` from the Namespaces table, use something like:

 .. code-block:: sql

-  user_query = SELECT Location as 'namespace/docs/location' FROM Namespaces WHERE ..
+  user_query = SELECT Location as 'namespace/docs/mail_path' FROM Namespaces WHERE ..

 If you follow some advice to separate your "INBOX", "shared/" and "public/" namespaces by choosing "INBOX/" as your prefix for the inboxes you will see,